 Aside from the out of the ordinary controls, the other Wii exclusive feature is the Footii Party mode.
 Here you’ll have a choice of three mini-games to play.
 Table Football is a virtual representation of Table Football (sometimes called Bar Football or Foosball).
 The idea is to use the Wii remote to turn the bars and strike the ball into your opponent’s goal.
 Boot It is a game that’s basically taking shots at a keeper, taking care to hit the score multipliers and not hit the markers that will detract from your overall score.
 Juggling is essentially a rhythm-based game where the objective is to keep the ball from hitting the ground by performing the appropriate actions.
 All three games support up to four players and Table Football at least will act as an interesting diversion from the main game.

 In terms of visual quality, FIFA 08 on the Wii is OK.
 The graphics look a little sharper than the PlayStation 2 version and the frame rate remains smooth throughout.
-Load times can be a little on the long side but they're far from problematic.
+Load times can be a little on the long side but they’re far from problematic.
 The general presentation of the game is fine too.
-Deaf gamers shouldn't have too many problems with the game.
-The match commentary isn't subtitled and the Football Academy section isn't subtitled, although the important tutorial messages and objectives are shown in text.
-Communications on the online mode are in text too, meaning deaf gamers won't have any problems there.
+This is actually something most of the online ventures are assuring today.
+Even in case of another online trend called Bitcoins, the exchanges offer really good websites that are easy to use and follow.
+You and read any informative post regarding Bitcoins and gradually understand how well it is connected to any trends that are luring users or players online.
+Deaf gamers shouldn’t have too many problems with the game.
+The match commentary isn’t subtitled and the Football Academy section isn’t subtitled, although the important tutorial messages and objectives are shown in text.
+Communications on the online mode are in text too, meaning deaf gamers won’t have any problems there.

 FIFA 08 for the Wii is both pleasing and disappointing in equal measure.
 I think the control scheme that’s been used is quite fun but I would have liked a traditional control scheme (offering support for the classic controller) offered.
 The online mode works well and the Table Football game is enjoyable.
 However, the lack of a Manager mode really puts a dent in the game’s longevity.
 What it boils down to is that FIFA 08 for the Wii is quite enjoyable but isn’t anywhere near as satisfying as the PlayStation 3, 360, PC or PlayStation 2 versions of the game.
 That said, it’s unique and isn’t simply a port of one of those other versions, which is certainly good to see.